 Many gardens in Australia unknowingly have plants that are serious weeds.
 It is important to identify and remove these plants, as weeds have serious impacts on biodiversity, agriculture, and human livelihoods.

-For common garden weeds in Logan, contact Council to request a copy of Council's Weeds of Logan booklet.
+For common garden weeds in Logan, see Council's Weeds of Logan booklet (PDF 11067 KB).

 For a broader selection of garden escapees of South East Queensland please see How to Identify Weeds from the Queensland Government.